 As the “twin” of Minneapolis, St. Paul’s Twin City has much to offer residents and visitors during any season.
 In the depths of winter, they celebrate with a Winter Carnival, watch the spring blossoms at the Japanese gardens, enjoy sports during the summer’s Freedom Festival and enjoy autumn at one of the city’s historic parks and museums.
 But in spite of all the city’s cultural, economic and historical offerings, some residents spend the year in other, less healthy ways.
 St. Paul, like so many other cities in America, is facing a major drug and alcohol problem.

 St. Paul can be a challenging place for those who are suffering from drug and alcohol addictions, but it is also a place of hope.
 Today, there are many treatment facilities and detox centers available to help you or loved ones overcome the behaviors and attitudes that make it difficult to hold steady jobs, maintain loving relationships with family members and stay healthy.
-There are resources in and around the Twin Cities, including St. Paul drug treatment facilities and St. Paul alcohol treatment facilities.
-This guide can help explain the options and get you on a path to success living a life without drugs and alcohol.
+There are resources in and around the Twin Cities, including St. Paul drug treatment facilities.

 You’re not alone in this struggle.